 Last week, my daughter in dental school tagged me on Facebook with a link to the article When Did We Start Hating Big Families?

 “Was this your experience at all?” she wanted to know, referring to the negative comments the author of the article got regarding her three (3) children.

-“Never once have I felt self-conscious about being part of our family,” Bethany continued in the remark she left on my wall.
+“Never once have I felt self-conscious about being part of our family,” Bethany continued.
 “I know we get lots of comments, but they’ve never seemed negative, just surprised.
 (At least the ones I heard.)”

 She went on to note that she’s heard reports like this one from lots of women.
 Especially from those of her own generation, many of whom are just beginning their families.
 Some of these families have only three or four children (so far).
 But are still regarded with suspicion.

 “That doesn’t even seem like a big family at all,” Beth wrote.
 “Although I guess it is double the national average.
 Anyway, I love you and our 8x-the-average-size family.”